 Children are going to have their own interests, and their imaginations are sometimes sparked by vastly different sensory experiences.
 But you might be surprised how often kids will be genuinely interested and fascinated by toys they can help make themselves.
 Like Arvid Gupta preaches, toys made from supposed trash teach innovation and creativity, and sometimes even scientific principles.
 Don’t limit a child’s imagination, but sometimes you can stick to the basics.
 Most children will love a simple fort or a tunnel that they can decorate, and it will last well until those cardboard boxes have worn out.

 By creating toys from old packaging, not only are you taking into consideration the wastefulness of buying overpriced pieces of plastic that they soon get bored with anyway, you’re also choosing to look for a more educational value in your children’s toys.
+You can give your new creations as gifts or click here for toys which can be great gifts.
 You have the chance to teach them a little something about art, design, and construction.
 It might sound silly, but their fascination with the box it came in could actually enrich their lives.